pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 ----

-Start with the file diff
+Start with a File Diff

 ![Diff tool showing changes in a file side-by-side with different rows highlighted](assets/tools-file-diff.jpg)